-• Questions about behavioral health services provided by the county through the Santa Clara County Behavioral Health Services Department.
+Questions about behavioral health services provided by the county.

 L. How to contact the California Department of Managed Health Care

 The California Department of Managed Health Care (DMHC) is responsible for regulating health plans.
 The DMHC Help Center can help you with appeals and complaints against your health plan about Medi-Cal services.